Final Girl - All 20+ Feature Film Boxes Compared!

 Slaughter in the Groves (Inkanyamba the Avenger / Sacred Groves) S1·F3

-A double Wrath track = hyper-difficult to unfair.
+Double Wrath gauge = hyper-hard to unfair.

-Recommendation: play Inkanyamba on other maps!
+Recommendation: play Inkanyamba on other boards!

 12. Purchase Order by Budget and Experience